 Times Top 50 Employers for Women

-We value the differences that people bring from all backgrounds and communities, regardless of age, gender, ethnicity, sexual orientation, gender identity or gender expression, disability or religious beliefs.
+We value the differences that people bring from all backgrounds and communities, regardless of age, sex, ethnicity, sexual orientation, gender identity or gender expression, disability or religious beliefs.
 We believe that as an organisation we'll benefit from the variety of thinking, approach and skills that diversity can bring.
 All of which helps us to deliver a better policing service.

 What is Positive Action?